-- 1900-1946 Lady Beaumont – The dowager Lady Beaumont lived in Swannington House for about 40 years until her death in 1946.
+- 1900-1946 Lady Beaumont – The dowager Lady Beaumont lived in Swannington House for more than 40 years until her death in 1946.

 - 1946-?
 Arthur George Toon – The house was bought by butcher Arthur George Toon whose shop was near the Station Inn.
 The house was demolished due to subsidence and new houses built on the site in 1985.

 Swannington Heritage Trust is always keen to add photographs and documents to its archive and is particularly seeking material relating to Swannington House and Lady Beaumont.
 Please contact the Trust if you can assist.